Please view these information tabs to help with determining the proper Mechanical Clock Pendulums for your clock.

 Pendulum top mount hook

 The top hook has to hook to the leader on the movement.
 The leader is the part that holds the mechanical clock pendulum up in the air and it hooks to the suspension spring.
 Sometimes an old pendulum will not hook to the new movement the same way as it did on the old unit.
 However, this is not common.
-You may or may not need a new top hook for the pendulum.
+It may or may not need a new top hook for the pendulum.

 The leader is the 3 to 7 inch long part that the mechanical clock pendulum hangs onto.
 The leader hangs onto the suspension spring which is on top of the movement.
 At the same time it will have the crutch on the back of the movement engaged with the center of the leader.
 The crutch is the wig wag part that is sticking out of the back of the movement.